WillJames476/Project-Basic/README.md

 # Build instructions
 1. clone the repository
+2. create data folder on the project's root directory
-2. type make install on your terminal
+3. type make build
-3. type make on your terminal
+4. type make compile -C build
 4. enjoy

 # Uninstalling
-1. type make uninstall on the terminal
+1. delete the project folder

 # Applications on this repo

-* Client(executable as bin/client)
+* Client(executable as build/srcClient/client)

+  - expects an ip address and a port as the program arguments

   - the client side application of the program

   - communicates with the server
     Operations are the following:
     GET, DELETE, POST, PUT.

-* Server(executable as bin/server)
+* Server(executable as build/src/Server/server)

+  - expects an ip address and a port as the program arguments.

+  - must be run under administrator/ super user priviledges

   - the server side application of the program

   - it has the following applications:

 	1. Account application
 		- manages all the account opeartions: creation, deletion, and credential